Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Healthcare}

-In healthcare, personalization is shifting from static question answering to longitudinal, stateful interaction, where effective agents must support a patient trajectory rather than a single-turn diagnosis.
-Frameworks such as MedChain \cite{liu2024medchain} and MedPlan \cite{hsu2025medplan} organize multi-stage clinical pipelines that span history elicitation, symptom clarification, and treatment planning, emphasizing active querying to resolve uncertainty before delivering user-specific guidance.
-To support continuity of care, many systems maintain persistent user state, which also heightens the need for safeguards against over-accommodation and unsafe agreement \cite{westhausser2025persistent}.
-In response, constellation-style architectures such as Polaris and ColaCare decouple patient-facing communication from clinical reasoning, pairing an empathetic interface agent with specialist verification modules that check recommendations against guidelines \cite{mukherjee2024polaris, wang2025colacare, jang2025noteaid}.
-For data-intensive workflows, EHRAgent further reduces hallucination risk by grounding personalized EHR analysis in deterministic code execution rather than purely generative reasoning \cite{shi2024ehragent, yu2025healthllm}.
-Finally, evaluation environments such as AgentClinic \cite{schmidgall2024agentclinic} highlight the need to stress-test personalized clinical agents with diverse simulated patient behaviors to assess robustness under realistic interaction dynamics \cite{lyu2025domainspecific}.
+In healthcare, personalization is shifting from single-turn question answering to longitudinal, stateful interaction, where agents must support a patient trajectory rather than only isolated diagnoses.
+Frameworks such as MedChain and MedPlan organize multi-stage clinical pipelines spanning history elicitation, symptom clarification, and treatment planning \cite{liu2024medchain,hsu2025medplan}.
+To reduce the risks of over-accommodation and unsafe agreement, recent systems increasingly adopt modular architectures that separate patient-facing communication from clinical verification, as illustrated by Polaris and ColaCare \cite{mukherjee2024polaris,wang2025colacare}.
+For data-intensive settings, EHRAgent further grounds personalized EHR analysis in deterministic code execution rather than purely generative reasoning \cite{shi2024ehragent,yu2025healthllm}.
+Evaluation environments such as AgentClinic highlight the need to stress-test personalized clinical agents under diverse simulated patient behaviors \cite{schmidgall2024agentclinic,lyu2025domainspecific}.